RoboticExplorationLab/PinnZoo/README.md

 ### Regenerating code
 You can run the following in the PinnZoo directory to re-generate all the generated code if a change is made to symbolic_generator.py
-`find models -type f -name generate.py -exec python {} \;`
+`find models -type f -name generate.py -exec python {} \;` Make sure to run the PinnZoo test suite after regenerating.

 # TODO
 - Generalize error_state and apply_Δx functions for any model with a quaternion in the state
-- Fix tests for quadruped (more general solution for joint order mismatches between RigidBodyDynamics.jl and Pinocchio)
+- Fix velocity_kinematics, kinematics_velocity, kinematics_velocity_jacobian tests
+- Fix forward_dynamics_deriv (failing tests)